AymenNacer/Control-System-for-Two-DC-motors/README.md

 # Control System for Two DC motors
-Control System for Two DC motors using Tinkercad simulation
+(Smart Methods Internship) Control System for Two DC motors using Tinkercad simulation
 * pin_pwm and pin_pwm2 are responsable for changing speed of motors by a value from 0 to 255
 * 1A and 2A is responsable for changing direction according to the table below (3A and 4A act same for the other motor)